Neutrino quantum kinetics in a core-collapse supernova

-Remarkably, flavor equipartition is not a generic outcome of fast flavor conversion, but rather the result of the interplay between collisions, flavor conversion and advection, when the neutrino emission properties of the electron and non-electron flavors are reasonably comparable to each other.
+Remarkably, flavor equipartition between the angular and/or energy distributions of the electron and non-electron flavors is not a generic outcome of fast flavor conversion, but rather the result of the interplay between collisions, flavor conversion, and advection, when the neutrino emission properties of the electron and non-electron flavors are reasonably comparable to each other.
 Modifying the collision term artificially for a time snapshot extracted at $t_{\rm{pb}} \lesssim 0.5$~s to induce a crossing in the ELN angular distribution, we find that flavor equipartition is not achieved.
 This is because the differences in the emission properties of different flavors are larger in the early accretion phase and the interplay between flavor conversion and collisions cannot equilibrate the electron and non-electron flavors.

 Our findings should be expanded to draw conclusions on the flavor conversion phenomenology expected in a broader range of core-collapse supernova models.
 Moreover, a self-consistent implementation of flavor conversion in supernova hydrodynamic simulations may dynamically change the neutrino emission properties as a function of the post-bounce time, in turn possibly affecting the flavor conversion phenomenology.
 Despite its intrinsic limitations, our work highlights a very interesting, non-trivial flavor phenomenology in core-collapse supernovae, calling for further investigation in order to assess its impact on the neutrino-driven explosion mechanism and nucleosynthesis.